 There is nothing wrong with asking a pregnant person when their baby is due, especially if you congratulate them and just seek information.
 However, there are contexts when the question does seem rude.
 If you have just commented on how big their belly is and asked, “When are you due?”
 This is more insulting.
 Or if you put a word like “Wow” or “Yikes” with the comment, it is more insulting.
 I would know.
 I received this about once a day during the last two months of my pregnancies. 😉 Good times.

 A better comment: You look beautiful.
 When are you due?

 2. Are there twins in there?

-I just can’t think of a context in which this comment is ever appropriate, but we all know people who’ve received it!
+I can’t think of a context where this comment is appropriate, but we all know people who’ve received it!
 Because if you know the person is having twins, you wouldn’t be asking.
 And if they are having twins, they will let you know.
-So the only context where this is being asked is when you are implying a pregnant girl looks huge.
+So, the only context where this is being asked is when you imply a pregnant girl looks huge.
 And in case you’re wondering, this is never helpful to share.
 If she’s huge, she knows it.
 Again.
 I’m saying this from personal experience.
-So if the only thing you want to comment on is the size of her belly, it’s better not to comment.
-If you think she looks pretty or is glowing, feel free to comment on those things!
+So, if you only want to comment on the size of her belly, it’s better not to comment.
+Feel free to comment on those things if you think she looks pretty or is glowing!

 A better comment: Pregnancy looks good on you.

 3. Your belly is so tiny!
 Is there really a baby in there?